Last reviewed on 8th October 2023 by Martin Alexander (Mortgage Advisor)

-If you rent your home from a housing association, you may be eligible to buy it under the Right to Acquire scheme.
-This can be a great way of buying your first home and making the transition from a tenant to a homeowner.
+If you’re renting your home from a housing association, you may be eligible to buy it under the Right to Acquire scheme.
+This can be a great way to buy your first home and transition from a tenant to a homeowner.

-Using the scheme will require a Right to Acquire mortgage, which is typically different from a regular mortgage.
-As a result, it’s important to understand the application process so you’re able to increase your chances of approval.
-Applying for a regular mortgage when you plan on using the Right to Acquire scheme will lead to problems and possibly be declined.
+Using the scheme will require a Right to Acquire mortgage, which is different from a regular mortgage.
+Applying for a regular mortgage when you use the Right to Acquire scheme can lead to problems later in your application.

-In addition to the scheme, there are a number of other government mortgage schemes to help first-time buyers.
-If you’re unsure of what the right scheme or mortgage is for you, make an enquiry and an advisor will guide you further.
+In addition to the scheme, there are several other government mortgage schemes to help first-time buyers.
+If you’re unsure of what scheme to apply for, make an enquiry, and an advisor will guide you further.

 A Right to Acquire mortgage is a loan used to purchase a home using the scheme.
-If you don’t meet the criteria for the scheme, you’ll be unable to apply for a Right to Acquire mortgage.
-As a result, you’ll need to make sure you qualify for the scheme before applying for a mortgage.
+If you intend on buying the home you’re renting, you’ll need to qualify for the scheme before applying for a mortgage.

 Do I qualify for the Right to Acquire scheme?

 To qualify for the scheme, you must be a housing association tenant.
-Furthermore, you need to have been a housing association tenant for at least three years.
+Furthermore, you must have been a housing association tenant for at least three years.
 This means that you’ll need a public sector landlord to qualify, such as:

 - A housing association

 If you have a private landlord, you’ll be unable to use the scheme.
 Other schemes are available, such as Right to Buy, which you may qualify for instead.
 Your public sector landlord must also be registered with the Regulator of Social Housing.
 If you’ve been made bankrupt or evicted from a property in the past, you will struggle to qualify.